 This is an introductory course for first year students with NO A levels mathematics.
 The course offers essential quantitative skills useful for current and future undergraduate core courses.
 It covers basic mathematical and statistical concepts.
 The first component includes topics as: basic algebra, polynomial, logarithmic and exponential functional forms, differentiation and unconstrained and constrained optimisation.
 The statistics component focuses on descriptive statistics, probability theory.

 This is a core for Year 1 students with no A level maths taking BSc Economics and BSc Development Economics and for Year 1 or 2 of students with no A level maths taking a two-subjects degree with Economics.
-It is a prerequisite for Quantitative Methods for Economists.
+It is a prerequisite for Statistics.

 At the end of the course, students are expected to be able to: